Facebook Slammed After ‘Gay Cure’ Ads Are Targeted To Young LGBT Users

 In a shocking discovery by the Telegraph, Facebook was caught running ads that were discriminatory and predatory towards LGBT youth.
 The company took the ads down after the publication exposed the advertisements, but it wasn’t before many people were targeted for the “gay cure” messaging that has been slammed for being “aggressive and manipulative.”

 One of the ads that Facebook was running was a video called “Homosexuality Was My Identity.”
 A user named Tessa Ann Schwarz saw the video, and contacted Facebook to complain.
 The video was promoting conversion therapy, and she couldn’t believe what she was seeing.
-She explained.

 “I don’t know why Facebook has permitted this group to target LGBTQ people, who have intentionally sought out community and education amongst peers, for shaming and hatred masked as love.”